nutanixworkshops/EnterprisePrivateCloud_Bootcamp/dayinlife/dayinlife.rst

 #.
 Click **Save**.

 #.
-Select the existing **Environment** category and note the available values. **Environment** is a **SYSTEM** category, and while you can add additional values, you cannot modify or delete the Category or any of its out of the box values.
+Click on the existing **Environment** category and note the available values. **Environment** is a **SYSTEM** category, and while you can add additional values, you cannot modify or delete the Category or any of its out of the box values.

    .. figure:: images/16.png